GMWA/koodu/docs/templates.md

 * `__init__.py`: the is where the Flask app itself is initialized.
 * `manage.py`: This is a cli tool to manage database migration in app.
 * `Dokerfile`: the Dockerfile manifest to build the app as docker image.

+### The generated project use the following external paquets

+* Flask-SqlAlchemy
+* Flask-Bcrypt
+* Flask-Migrate
+* Flask-RESTful
+* Flask-Cors
+* Flask-JWT-Extended

 ## Express.Js Template